grafana/auto-triager/README.md

 For more information, refer to [GitHub Action integration](./docs/github-action.md)

-## Use the OpenAI fine tuned models
+## Use auto-triager with OpenAI models

-To use the OpenAI fine-tuned models,

 ### Requirements

 - Go 1.22.3 or higher installed
 - [Mage](https://magefile.org/)
 - The `GH_TOKEN` environment variable set to a GitHub personal access token with at least read access to public repositories.
+- The `OPENAI_API_KEY` environment variable set to an OpenAI API key.

   If you want the tool to also update the issue with the generated labels you can pass the `-addLabels=true` flag.
   To update issues with labels, your token must also have the permissions to add labels to issues.

-- A fine-tuned model.
-For more information, refer to [Generate the datasets for the fine-tuned models](./docs/openai-finetune.md).

 ### Run `auto-triager`